brennerm/uptimerobot-operator/README.md

 - add support for creating Uptime Robot
   - alert contacts,
   - maintenance windows
-  - public status pages using Kubernetes resources
+  - public status pages using Kubernetes resources :heavy_check_mark:
 - implement automatic detection of HTTP path of Ingress resources
 - add an integration for external-dns to support creating monitors for Service resources